OptimalBPM/of/README.md

 * namespaces and definitions by simply placing the schemas in the [/schema folder](https://github.com/OptimalBPM/optimalbpm/tree/master/schemas), they are automatically imported into the system, to be used in the messaging and data validation.
 * functionality to the admin frontend by [listing the angular directives, controllers, menu items and routes](https://github.com/OptimalBPM/optimalbpm/tree/master/admin-ui) that one wished to include.

+There are numerous advantages to being plugin-based like this.

+For all it becomes:
+* possible to create an and sustain an ecosystem among users of the framework
+* easy to separate ones own code from that of the ecosystem, making it easier to handle upgrades
+* possible for the system to degrade gracefully in case of failuse

+For commercial applications it becomes very easy to:
+* maintain several editions of a system (like community, enterprise).
+* add functionality in a modular way using plugins

 # Support